1998 Comfrey–St. Peter tornado outbreak: Comfrey, Minnesota

+Damage to a house near Comfrey.

 At 3:50 pm a tornado touched down 7 mi east of Avoca, Minnesota, in eastern Murray County.
 As the tornado moved through Cottonwood County, it grew to a width of 900 yd and obtained F3 strength.
 It destroyed numerous farms, farm equipment, trees, power lines and poles, vehicles, and other structures in its path.
 A total of 20 people outside a church near Jeffers were able to get inside the church just before the tornado hit, and as a result nobody suffered serious injuries.

 At approximately 4:30 pm the twister, which witnesses described as a "mass of blowing dust" or "rolling fog bank" entered Comfrey, a town of 550 people located in both Cottonwood and Brown Counties.
 Comfrey's fire chief saw the tornado while storm spotting and ordered the town's sirens activated.
 The tornado moved through the center of Comfrey one minute after the sirens went off, and destroyed a grain elevator, the town hall, three of the town's four churches, the grocery store, and most of the main street businesses downtown.
 The town's firehouse collapsed, and the school was heavily damaged.
 Of the 200 houses in the town, all but 15 suffered damage.
 Fifty of those homes were destroyed and as a result 100 people were left homeless.
 Approximately 75% of the buildings in Comfrey were damaged or destroyed.

 As the tornado continued to move through Brown County it achieved F4 strength and grew to 1.25 mi wide.
 Approximately 15% of the 1000 farms in Brown County sustained damage from the tornado, and 500 dairy cattle were lost.
 Northwest of Hanska a man was killed when the tornado caused his house to collapse.
 The tornado went on to cause additional damage in Blue Earth and Watonwan Counties.
 After traveling across six counties for 1 hour and 25 minutes and causing $75 million in damage, the twister lifted back into the clouds at 5:15 pm 4 mi southeast of Courtland.
 In addition to the one fatality,19 people were injured by this tornado.